metal-mapper/metal-mapper/README.md

-# React Bootstrap
+# Metal-Mapper

-React boilerplate project for Manchester Codes' projects.
+A project for MCR Codes coding bootcamp by Sophie Ashcroft, Helena Nicholson, and Kirsty Devlin

 ## Getting Started